jakobringler/blog/content/notes/POP.md

 ![[notes/images/geo_NDC_mb.gif]]

-right: shows the viewport from a free camera
+- left: shows the viewport from a free camera
-left: shows the viewport from the perspective of cam1 circling around a couple of points moving up and down
+- right: shows the viewport from the perspective of cam1 circling around a couple of points moving up and down

 The geometry is just a couple of points scattered on a grid and moved with an animated noise.
 It doesn't circulate at all!